(1) Create a new Project

 Tag the Mass of the motor as a measured value

 Go back to the

 ComponentsModule of Valispace

 In the row of the

-Mass, click on the grey text that indicates
+Mass, double click on the area under the

 If you want to search and filter for this tag, select the three horizontal lines which become visible when you hover over the header and select the filter option as shown below.

 PowerUserTip: if you want to change the colour of the tags, click on your Profile --> Settings and choose a new colour.

 (11) Vali Subscriptions